ACT

 New answer posted

-Currently there are 5 subjects in the ACT exam, two of which are optional, starting April 2025.
-The main subjects in the ACT exam are - English, Maths, Reading, while the Science section is made optional along with the optional Writing section.
-One has to pay some extra fee to opt for either the Writing section or the Science section or both.
-Check out our fee section to learn more about the extra fee.
+Currently there are 5 subjects in ACT exam - of which 3 are main subjects and 2 are optional.
+The main subjects of the ACT exam are English, Maths and Reading.
+Science and Writing are the optional sections.
+One has to pay some extra fee to opt for either of them or both.

 New answer posted